-- Monkey Testing can be performed without high skilled testers because it is a randomized testing.
+- Monkey Testing can be performed without highly skilled testers because it is randomized testing.

-- It requires less amount of expenditure to set up and execute test cases because here no need of environment set up and test csse generation.
+- It requires less amount of expenditure to set up and execute test cases because there is no need for environment setup and test case generation.

-- In monkey testing, tester performs tests randomly with random data reproducing defect is almost impossible.
+- In monkey testing, the tester performs tests randomly with random data reproducing defects is almost impossible.

-- The accuracy in monkey testing is very less and it doesn’t give always the correct result.
+- The accuracy of monkey testing is very less and it doesn’t give always the correct result.

 - To make monkey testing more accurate, testers that are needed must have good technical knowledge of the domain.

-- This testing can go longer as there is no predefined tests and can find less number of bugs which may cause loopholes in the system.
+- This testing can go longer as there are no predefined tests and can find less number of bugs which may cause loopholes in the system.